rwhite5279/HelloWorld/README.md

    on your computer.
 2. Edit the project
-    a. create a folder identified by your class username (ie. your username in our course--sellwagenj, for example-- not your GitHub username)
+    a. create a folder identified by your class username (ie. your username in our course--konjoyanl, for example-- not your GitHub username)
     b. in that folder, create a text document called `helloitsme.txt`.
 That document doesn't need to have